ju6ge/paperless-field-extractor/README.md

 1. Documents are imported and processed by paperless default document import, assigning document types as usual
 2. Use Paperless workflows to assign unfilled custom fields to the documents based on document_type and correspondent
 3. Use this software to fill in the empty custom fields:
-   - First all documents are scannend for unfilled custom fields and a given a processing tag, to indicate to the user that the document is being worked on
+   - First all documents are scanned for unfilled custom fields and a given a processing tag, to indicate to the user that the document is being worked on
    - Uses a locally running language model to predict the value of the custom field from the document data
    - Upload filled custom fields to the corresponding document and set a finished tag to inform the user that all document processing has finished